 What Items Should I Scan?

-One way to solve this mystery is to set a day forward scanning date.
+One way to solve this is to set a day-forward scanning date.
 All documents after that scan date are scanned, and everything older than that date is only scanned when it is accessed.
 This solution dramatically reduces what needs to be digitized while slowly converting older documents on an as-needed basis.

 The second step in any conversion project is to figure out how many pages you have to scan. i.e. scope of your document scanning project.